Qabel/qabel.github.io/Qabel-Client-Messages.md

 * Timestamp
 * UUID
 * User
-* Message
+* Message payload
 *TODO*

 ### Encryption ###

+The final JSON object is serialized as string and compressed with zlib forming the cryptographic plaintext.
-The serialized JSON string containing the message body is encrypted using AES with a random key of 256 bits.
-The AES key is encrypted with RSA OAEP Encryption Scheme using the receipients public key and prepended.
+The plaintext is encrypted using AES with a random key of 256 bits forming the ciphertext.
+The AES key is encrypted with RSA OAEP Encryption Scheme using the recipients public key.
+The final data is formed by concatenating, without delimiter, three fields: the encrypted AES key, the AES IV, and the ciphertext.
+E.g. with 2048 bit RSA key: [256 byte encrypted AES key][16 bytes AES IV][n bytes AES ciphertext].